ai4soc-at-icsoc/ai4soc-at-icsoc.github.io/source/submission/index.md

 ---
 # Workshop Paper Guidelines & Publication Opportunities

 The following information outlines the formatting requirements, review procedure, and post-workshop publication prospects for contributions to the workshop.
+The papers can be sumbitted through Easychair at https://easychair.org/conferences/?conf=icsoc2025 by choosing the SOC4AI track.
 Please read **carefully** and ensure full compliance before submitting your manuscript.

 ---